 • Local access will be maintained throughout the project.

-• Single lane alternating traffic is expected on Beach Drive, but full road closures can be expected.
+• Single lane alternating traffic is expected, but full road closures can also be expected.

-• Delays along Beach Drive with traffic detoured using Lansdowne Road.
+• Delays along Midland Road with traffic detoured using Beach Drive and Lansdowne Road.

 • The gravel area at Cattle Point will be closed to the public.